rei/rei-cedar-docs/docs/components/chips/README.md

       "type": "do",
       "image": "chips/chips_do_icon_5a.png",
       "ratio": "4-3",
-      "caption": "Do use either icons in the right or the left slot per chip and chip group."
+      "caption": "use either icons in the right or the left slot per chip and chip group."
     },
     {
       "type": "dont",
       "image": "chips/chips_dont_icon_5b.png",
       "ratio": "4-3",
-      "caption": "Do not put icons in the right and left slots in a single chip or chip group."
+      "caption": "put icons in the right and left slots in a single chip or chip group."
     }
   ],